ketanarlulkar/Book_Summaries/The_Zurich_Axioms.md

 ### Minor Axiom IV: Accept small losses cheerfully as a fact of life.
 Expect to experience several while awaiting a large gain.
 Ideally we should welcome our small losses, since they protect us from large losses.

+# The Fourth Major Axiom: On Forecasts
+## Human behavior cannot be predicted.
+Distrust anyone who claims to know the future, however dimly.
+* It is of the utmost importance that you never take economists, market advisers, or other financial oracles seriously.
+* It is easy to get dazzled by a successful prophet, especially in the world of money.
+* Forecasts of physical events (weather, tide tables, sun rise) can be trusted, but the stock market (colossal engine of human emotion) can not be predicted.